avsculley/PHI-696/Project-3/README.md

   (a)  Irreflexive
   (b)  Transitive
   (c)  Asymmetric
-  (d)  Functional
+  (d)  Functional : phenotype_of
   (e)  Inverse Functional
 ```

 3. Model the following natural language expressions using terms from BFO and RO; you are welcome to introduce new terms where needed:
 ```
   (a) Sally has an arm Tuesday but does not have an arm Wednesday.
+Tuesday-Sally has_part at least one arm; Wednesday-Sally has_part
   (b) Every liver has some cell as part at all times it exists.
-  (c) John was a child, then an adult, then a senior.
+Liver has_part some cell (c) John was a child, then an adult, then a senior.
   (d) Goofus and Gallant are married at each point in a three year span.
 ```